The City has existing plans and programs that incorporate sustainability principles:

 Edina also has a Community Solar Garden, on the roof of the Public Works building, with a total of 70 households subscribed to the array.
 This was possible in collaboration with Cooperative Energy Futures (an energy co-op) to manage the solar array and subscriptions.
 Visit the SolSmart site to read the case study and learn more!

-Visit the ‘For Residents’ section in the Buildings and Energy tab to see your options for renewable energy and how to be more energy efficient.
+Visit the Actions Residents Can Take webpage to see your options for renewable energy and how to be more energy efficient.

 Edina has a growing network of electric vehicle charging stations.
 View the Plugshare map to see stations near you!
 The City additionally has a Green Fleet Policy that sets goals and metrics for city fleet replacements.
 This includes plans to increase municipal electric vehicles and corresponding charging infrastructure.